Erik1007/mildew-detection-project/README.md

 ### What have I learned from this project?

-- The CRISP-DM method for data mining and AI development is a fantastic guide for maintaining perspective on connecting the business goals of the project with the steps of data collection, preperation, modelling and understanding.
-The model was repeatedly referenced throughout the duration of this project as a means to connect the hypothesis and model to the requireemnts of the stakeholders.
+- The CRISP-DM method for data mining and AI development is a fantastic guide for maintaining perspective on connecting the business goals of the project with the steps of data collection, preparation, modelling and understanding.
+The model was repeatedly referenced throughout the duration of this project as a means to connect the hypothesis and model to the requirements of the stakeholders.

 ![CRISP-DM overview](/assets/images/crisp-dm.jpg)

 - I learned that jupyter notebooks and python are very user friendly even when dealing with complex situations such as developing and visual image ML pipeline model.

-- Streamlit is also very user friendly for displaying information and connecting the notebooks outputs and model information to the stakeholder in a conveinent way.
+- Streamlit is also very user friendly for displaying information and connecting the notebooks outputs and model information to the stakeholder in a convenient way.

 ### What did I gain from this process?

-- I personally gained alot of confidence in many area's involved in this path of development.
+- I personally gained alot of confidence in many areas involved in this path of development.
 I personally have more confidence in python coding as well as the ability to use python in more diverse ways.

-- I also have gained a significant understanding for preditive analysis, data analysis and machine learning processes.
-The two walk through projects appropriatly framed the extensive lessons that make up the predictive analysis path; however, it was the execution of the project that truly connected the information with the process of understanding a problem, breaking it down in managable steps and completing the outcome goals.
+- I also have gained a significant understanding for predictive analysis, data analysis and machine learning processes.
+The two walk through projects appropriately framed the extensive lessons that make up the predictive analysis path; however, it was the execution of the project that truly connected the information with the process of understanding a problem, breaking it down in manageable steps and completing the outcome goals.

-- Connecting previous lessons from the Fullstack Development path created a strong foundation and level of confidence that allowed for the predicitve analysis path to be less daunting and more manageable.
+- Connecting previous lessons from the Fullstack Development path created a strong foundation and level of confidence that allowed for the predictive analysis path to be less daunting and more manageable.

-- The utilization of Agile combined with CRISP-DM created a straightforward step by step method to identify small hurdles and steps to accomplish in order to efficiently move throuhgh the whole project smoothly and successfully compelte the outcome goals.
+- The utilization of Agile combined with CRISP-DM created a straightforward step by step method to identify small hurdles and steps to accomplish to efficiently move through the whole project smoothly and successfully compelete the outcome goals.

-- The largest realization came from being able to rely upon my previous educational background of Research Psychology and Statistics with the combined support of the CRISP-DM process to more confidently approach predictive analysis.
+- The largest realization came from being able to rely upon my previous educational background of Research Psychology and Statistics with the combined support of the CRISP-DM process to approach predictive analysis more confidently.

-* Explanations of the visulaizations